 NCPH was incorporated as a tax-exempt (501c3) educational organization in 1980 in Washington, DC, to encourage a broader interest in history and to bring together those people, institutions, agencies, businesses, and academic programs associated with the field of public history.
 NCPH reincorporated in 1997 in the State of Indiana.

-A board of fifteen directors governs the organization, and numerous committees of dedicated members make possible its operations and programs.
+A board of seventeen directors governs the organization, and numerous committees of dedicated members make possible its operations and programs.
 The work of NCPH is supported primarily by annual dues and other contributions from its members, sponsors, and patrons, as well as income from the NCPH Annual Meeting each spring.
 Headquartered on the campus of Indiana University-Purdue University Indianapolis, NCPH benefits greatly from the generous support of the IU School of Liberal Arts.

 NCPH welcomes everyone engaged or interested in the public practice of history.
 Join us today!